HadySafa/Fresh-Market/README.md

 # Fresh Market

 Fresh Market is a fully functional, e-commerce web application that allows users to register accounts, browse and search for products, add items to their cart, place orders, and provide feedback or suggestions.
-Additionally, administrators are responsible for managing orders, including marking them as delivered once they have been sent to the customer.
+Additionally, administrators are responsible for managing orders, marking them as delivered, add & delete products, and edit quantities.

 ## Core Features